imazen-discovery/grlibs-stopwatch/README.md

 # vips-stopwatch #

-This is a small collection of programs which use the Vips library to do some simple image manipulation, times how long various stages take and outputs the results.
+This is a small collection of programs which use the Vips and GD libraries to do some simple image manipulation, times how long various stages take and outputs the results.

-The goal is to get a basic idea of just how fast Vips is.
+The goal is to get a basic idea of just how fast the libs are.

 For consistency, we use Vagrant to create a development VM and build everything there.
 The script 'setup.sh' does everything.